w3c/openscreenprotocol/j-pake.md

 *TODO*: consider which variant would be more suitable for Open Screen Protocol

-*TODO*: discuss whether negotiation for cryptographic parameters such as cipher suite, elliptic curve name, etc. is needed or not

 ### Common Key Generation

 As a result of two rounds of J-PAKE protocol, both Alice and Bob can